Yale University Resources and Services

 Dining at Yale

 Yale Hospitality has tailored its services to meet the particular needs of graduate and professional school students by offering meal plan options that allow flexibility and value.
-The HGS 150 Plan is a block meal plan that gives graduate and professional school students 150 meals to use anytime during the term.
-The plan is required for all Hall of Graduate Studies residents as a minimum meal plan; it is one of several optional meal plans available to students who live off-campus.
 For up-to-date information on all options, costs, and residential and retail dining locations, visit http://hospitality.yale.edu.
-Inquiries concerning food services should be addressed to Yale Hospitality, 246 Church Street, PO Box 208261, New Haven CT 06520-8261; e-mail, email@example.com; tel, 203.432.0420.
+Inquiries concerning food services should be addressed to Yale Hospitality, 246 Church Street, PO Box 208261, New Haven CT 06520-8261; e-mail, firstname.lastname@example.org; tel., 203.432.0420.